-The Human Complexity Lab explores the social and environmental dynamics of farming and foraging societies, past and present.
+The Human Complexity Lab explores the social and environmental dynamics of farming and foraging societies, past and present, with an emphasis on:

 - Sustainable livelihoods

 - Coupled human-natural systems

 To engage these topics, we apply a variety of quantitative and qualitative methods:

 - Ethnographic and ecological fieldwork (Belize)

 - Landscape ecology & drone-based multi-spectral remote sensing

 The HC Lab is currently recruiting a post-doctoral scholar to collaborate on ongoing NSF funded research into the topics above.
 Find the job posting here.

 The HC Lab is currently recruiting PhD students interested in developing a dissertation project on aspects of the topics above.
 Follow this link for more information about applying to the anthropology department at Ohio State.